 On April 12, 2022, the Company issued an immediate report according to which, in light of the reasons for the request and the consent of the parties, approval of the restrictive arrangement in the terms was given by the Competition Court.
-The approval of the restrictive arrangement in the terms is valid until December 31, 2029, as requested.
+The approval of the restrictive arrangement under conditions is valid until December 31, 2029, as requested.